anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 However in practice the pledge will often be known only by its IP address as returned by a discovery protocol, and that is what will be present in the Host: header.

 The pledge MUST respond to all queries regardless of what Host: header is provided by the client.
-{{?RFC9110, Section 7.2}} makes the Host: header mandatory, so it will always be present.
+{{?RFC9110, section 7.2}} makes the Host: header mandatory, so it will always be present.

 The following operations are defined for the *pledge* in this document, describing their endpoints and their corresponding URIs.
 The endpoints are defined with short names to also accommodate for the constraint case.